Asnegha/23M2160_AIC/Q2/Readme.md

 1. With phi3 embedding: 0.45/1
 2. With bert-base-uncased embedding : 0.65/1

-Other ways to improve RAG application performance:
+**Other ways to improve RAG application performance:**
 1. Changing chunking size of the document.
 2. Reranking -  In re-ranking the documents are rearranged and filtered so that the most relevant ones are ranked highest.
-3.Query transformation
+3. Query transformation

 ## Steps to run the file in local machine: